BikLab/lab-onboarding/README.md

 ### Welcome to the [Bik Lab](https://biklab.github.io/) at [UC Riverside](http://www.ucr.edu/)!

-This github repo is a compilation of valuable resources with which new lab members should familiarize themselves.
+This github repo is a compilation of valuable resources for new Bik lab members.

-Before you delve into science and other important things, please look over the following recommendations.
+Below is an overview of the types of resources posted in the repo.

-1. **The internet is your best friend but it can be mean to you every now and then**
+1. **Introduction to (meta)genomics and more**
-	* Most (bio)informaticy questions you'll have can be answered online.
-Always search the web first but if your best friend isn't being kind and helpful, then ask a human being.
+	* Our lab utilized the ***-omics*** approch to study the meiofaunal biodiversity that exists in marine environments and other ecosystems.
+We highly recommend watching a series of tutorial

 2. **Save your commands!**
 	* After you become an expert command line user, don't become complacent.
 Always save the commands you ran for the day and/or a quick summary of what you did.
 We recommend using [GitHub](https://github.com/) for saving commands and an online tool like [Evernote](https://evernote.com/) for keeping track of daily accomplishments.